-Cranfield University reports for the third year on our Gender Pay Gap1.
+Cranfield University reports for the fourth year on our Gender Pay Gap1.

 We are resolute in taking this agenda forward and feel that we have made some very positive steps which have provided a sound platform to build on for future years.
 We are committed to addressing the gender imbalance in our workforce and building an inclusive environment for individuals to succeed.

 1 Prepared in accordance with our duty under the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 and the associated ACAS guidance “Managing Gender Pay Reporting”..